AxiaCoin/axia-network-wiki/docs/node/node_config.md

 ---
 id: node_config
-title: AxiaGo Config and Flags
+title: AX Config and Flags
-sidebar_label: AxiaGo Config and Flags
+sidebar_label: AXgo Config and Flags
 slug: ../node_config
 ---

-# AxiaGo Config and Flags
+# AXgo Config and Flags

 You can specify the configuration of a node with the arguments below.